fclaerho/urest/README.md

 ### FILTERING

-For performance reasons, the `.select()` implementation is expected to handle the filtering.
+For performance reasons, the `.select()` implementation is expected to handle the filtering, that is the `offset`, `limit` and `fields` constraints.
-However, if this is not done, you can enable `post-filtering` when instantiating the server.
+However, you can also enable `post-filtering` when instantiating the server and let it do this work.
-The post-filtering feature handles the pagination, the field selection and expression matching.

 REST Implementation: Client's Guide